 Communities Confronting Substance Use & Addiction, Inc. (CCSA) is a not-for-profit organization founded with the goal of creating stigma-free Jewish communities through awareness, education and prevention programming regarding substance use and addiction.

 Lianne is the Executive Director of CCSA.
 Lianne, a corporate and employment attorney by training, left the practice of law to focus on CCSA full time and to work towards her dream of eliminating stigma associated with the disease of addiction by creating greater awareness and education about substance misuse and addiction, making these topics that are addressed openly and without judgment within the Jewish community.

-Etiel is a 25+ year Teaneck, NJ resident, and serves as Executive Vice President and General Counsel of Kroll, a global financial advisory firm.
-Etiel and his wife, Lianne, are proud parents of five children (and grandparents of two grandchildren) and are deeply committed to continuing the critical work that they have embarked upon to eliminate stigma around addiction in Jewish communities and to provide support and education on a broad basis.
+Etiel is a 30+ year Teaneck, NJ resident, and serves as Executive Vice President and General Counsel of Kroll, a global financial advisory firm.
+Etiel and his wife, Lianne, are proud parents of five children (and grandparents of four grandchildren) and are deeply committed to continuing the critical work that they have embarked upon to eliminate stigma around addiction in Jewish communities and to provide support and education on a broad basis.